 Supplier Standards(Requirements for procurement transactions)

-*Target: PPC paper, paper rolls, and Ricoh brand paper
+*Target: PPC paper, paper rolls

 [Chart 1] Stakeholders and Roles Related to "Regulations for Ricoh Group products made of wood"